mabdelgowa/DevOps_Hive/README.md

   ## 1- Docker & Dockerhub
-  * Dockerfile that builds the app with all enviroment dependencies and I selected python official image as our app is written in python.
+  * Dockerfile builds the app with all environment dependencies and I selected the official python image as our app is written in Python.
-  * After building the image it will be pushed to my dockerhub repo
+  * After building the image it will be pushed to my docker hub repo

   ## 2- Github Actions
-  * Create a GitHub Actions workflow for CI using templete for python project.
+  * Create a GitHub Actions workflow for CI using a template for a python project.
   * Add step to lint code and Dockerfile.
-  * Add step to build the Docker image.
+  * Add a step to build the Docker image.
   * Add step to unit tests.
   * Setup OpenSSF Scorecard GitHub Action and fix any issues reported by it.
   * Run tests using terrascan